cpearson3/another-sass-interface-framework/README.md

-# Bootsmooth (version 1.1.0)
+# Bootsmooth SCSS UI (version 1.1.1)
-## A smooth CSS framework

-Bootsmooth is an extendable SCSS framework.
+Bootsmooth is a simple and responsive UI framework built with SCSS.

 ### Building